richardd3ng/Shelf-Stability-System/README.md

 ## Developer Guide
 This app uses [Next.js](https://nextjs.org/) to have both frontend and backend code contained within a single codebase with a RESTful API to connect them.
 We use [Prisma](https://www.prisma.io/) as an ORM to communicate with our database in a type-safe way.

-We use a postgres database with the tables `Assay`, `AssayType`, `Condition`, and `Experiment`.
-Experiments have some number of AssayTypes and Conditions, as expressed by an experiment id in each of them.
+We use a postgres database with the tables `Assay`, `AssayResult`, `Condition`, `Experiment`, and `User`.
+Experiments have some number of Conditions, as expressed by an experiment id in each condition.
 Assays have ids for an Experiment, Condition, and AssayType that they belong to.
-There is no limit on how many Assays may link to a given Experiment, Conditon, or AssayType.
+The AssayType id can be looked up in the `data/assayTypes.json` file, rather than the database.
+There is no limit on how many Assays may link to a given Experiment or AssayType.
+The exact details of our database schema are in the `prisma/schema.prisma` file.

 For development:
 - Install Node.js v21.6.1.
 We recommend using [nvm](https://github.com/nvm-sh/nvm) for this